sass/sass/proposal/package-importer.d.ts.md

 #### Available as an opt-in setting

-The `pkg` import loader will be exposed through an opt-in setting as it adds the potential for file system interaction to `compileString` and `compileStringAsync`.
+The `pkg:` import loader will be exposed through an opt-in setting as it adds the potential for file system interaction to `compileString` and `compileStringAsync`.
 Specifically, we want people who invoke Sass compilation functions to have control over what files get accessed, and there's even a risk